-From what I can see in the newspapers, across various blogs, and throughout my professional network, there is a growing discussion on the topic of food waste.
-How do we reduce it?
-How do we make something positive from it?
-How do we teach people to shop more efficiently?
-How do we get restaurants and caterers to waste less?
-How do we put food waste in the public eye in the same way that plastic is?
-There are a lot of questions being asked, it seems.
+After it all died down, smug with our victory, us environmentalists started tackling another area of consumer waste that could really be reduced.
+Food waste.
+We wanted to know how we could reduce it?
+How could we make something positive from it?
+How could we teach people to shop more efficiently?
+How could we get restaurants and caterers to waste less?
+How could we put food waste in the public eye in the same way that plastic is?

 It gets buried under the ground, or it gets burned or anaerobically digested for energy (the latter options are preferable for the sustainability-minded).
 The visual challenge of food waste is a lot trickier because if a seagull or a turtle eats food waste, they’re more likely to be nourished than to die (as is sometimes the case with plastic).
 Food waste is not floating on the oceans, it is not often considered litter, and it is mostly made of things that can be planted, grown, and made over and over.
 Knowing that food waste is different, how do we wage war on it?